Please note The Blackford Trust is now closed - this page is retained for purely historic interest

 the signing of an education agreement with China in April 2008, supplemented by an agreement with Tianjin city in December 2009

-the visits to China by the Secretary of State for Scotland in March 2009 ; the Scottish Government First Minister in April 2009, July 2010 and December 2011 ; and the Cabinet Secretary for Education in October 2010, during the Shanghai Expo
+the visits to China by the Secretary of State for Scotland in March 2009, and by the Scottish Government First Minister in April 2009, July 2010, December 2011, November 2013, and July 2015, as well as other visits by other Scottish ministers

 a Scottish Film Festival in Beijing in March 2009

-increased activity by the Confucius Institute in Edinburgh, and in l2011-12, the creation of Institute at Glasgow University and Strathclyde University
+increased activity by the Confucius Institute in Edinburgh, and in 2011-14, the creation of other Confucius Institutes at Glasgow University, Strathclyde University, Aberdeen University and Heriot-Watt University

 a high-level visit by senior Chinese government ministers and a trade delegation in January 2011